Level 1 vs Level 2 EV Charging: Key Differences, Costs & Which One to Choose

 Integrating solar energy with EV charging makes your home cleaner, smarter, and more sustainable.

 As EV adoption rises, homes with built-in Level 2 charging are becoming more desirable and future-ready.
-It’s not just a tech upgrade — it’s a statement that you care about cleaner cities and smarter living.
+It is not just a tech upgrade — it is a practical improvement that supports cleaner and smarter living.

 Plus, integrating your EV charger with rooftop solar or smart grids can help reduce electricity bills and carbon footprint.
-Imagine driving powered by the sun — that’s the ultimate sustainability loop!
+Imagine driving powered by the sun — that is a powerful sustainability loop.

 🚗 So, Which One Should You Choose?

-• Choose Level 1 if you drive short distances, live in an apartment, or don’t want to invest in installation right now.
+• Choose Level 1 if you drive short distances, live in an apartment, or do not want to invest in installation right now.

 • Choose Level 2 if you drive daily, own multiple EVs, or want faster, smarter charging with future-proof convenience.